parthapratimkalita/contributor-onboarding/README.md

-# Onboarding for Code Controbutors
+# Onboarding for Code Contributors
-A repository used to teach the basics of professional open source software development
+A repository used to teach the basics of professional open source software development.